kfrencher/servicenow-klf-global/README.md

 it can also properly ingest nested groups by recursively adding the members of nested groups to the parent group.

+It can ingest a single group or multiple groups.
+It can also refresh the membership of multiple groups based on the group type names or sys_ids.

 ## KLF_RecordSync

 ServiceNow natively supports transferring application code between instances but does not expose an API to efficiently transfer data between instances.